heptarch/heptarch.github.io/drafts/entropy.md

 from nltk import FreqDist
 </code></pre>

 Now we can define the surprisal based on frequencies.
-Frequencies for
+If a chunk does not appear in the corpus, it is assignment a random baseline amount:

 <pre><code>
 worse = FreqDist(w.lower() for w in brown.words() if w.isalpha())